alexpulver/aws-cdk-project-structure-python-basic/README.md

 # Recommended AWS CDK project structure for basic Python applications
+The project implements a UUID generator backend component that uses Amazon API Gateway and AWS Lambda to generate a UUID using https://httpbin.org/uuid.

 ## Create development environment
 See [Getting Started With the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html)